Patrianovism

 The Brazilian Patrianovist Imperial Action (Ação Imperial Patrianovista Brasileira, AIPB), Pátria-Nova, or simply Patrianovism, was a monarchist organization that was present in many Brazilian states and that expressed the nationalist ideals of the 1920s and 1930s.
-Idealized by Arlindo Veiga dos Santos, it sought to establish a new organic monarchy in Brazil based on traditionalist policies since the now-defunct Empire of Brazil was born under liberalism.
+Idealized by Arlindo Veiga dos Santos, it sought to establish a new organic monarchy in Brazil based on traditionalist policies, unlike what the now-defunct Empire of Brazil, which the patrianovists saw as liberal.

 Patrianovism is considered to be the pioneer of the ultra-right movement in Brazil, being the most expressive prior to the existence of the Brazilian Integralist Action (AIB).
-Even though they are considered the most relevant monarchist organization of the First Brazilian Republic, the party never got the masses to join their ranks, so it was a vanguardist movement composed mostly of the middle-class.
+Even though they are considered the most relevant monarchist organization of the First Brazilian Republic, the party never managed to rally the masses to join their ranks, making it a vanguardist movement composed mostly of the middle-class.
 Some journalists claimed that patrianovism was just another movement portrayed as the new trend.

 Etymology

 The term Pátria-Nova (New Fatherland) originated from Portuguese integralism, which sought to create a "New Portugal" by recovering the many medieval institutions and adapting them to the modern age.
 This ideology supported the establishment of an organic, traditionalist, and anti-parliament monarchy based on Catholic, nationalistic and anti-liberal ideals.
 Such ideas were aligned with the Brazilians who sought to establish a similar form of government.
 Thus, In Brazil, Pátria-Nova became synonymous with searching for a new fatherland with its basis in tradition.